Links to dances on other pages

 |D:||They (the new leaders) pass right shoulder into a straight hey across the set: each person does two changes and then loops right — the leaders will want to loop left but they mustn't.
 Circle left ¾.|

 A week later I called it at a potluck at Charlie Dyer's house in Jacksonville, Florida, with Carole Wetzel playing piano.
-Charlie's recording of one turn of the dance is now available here — you may notice me nearly going wrong at one point!
+Click the image on the left to watch Charlie's recording of one turn of the dance — you may notice me nearly going wrong at one point!
 There's also a demonstration of the dance at www.facebook.com/photo.php?v=1490701352704 where you can see me dancing with Amy.

 The final move confuses people — particularly when they change numbers.
 Once people “get” the move it flows perfectly well.
 Make sure that when you make the circle the two men are together and the two ladies are together.
 Gene Murrow's suggested wording is,